sycomix/Accelerator-AzureML_CognitiveSearch/01_Deploy_Skills/README.md

 ![Select image to deploy](../images/deploy1.png)
 12. Click on the ellipses of the tag and select the `Deploy to web app` option:
 ![Select deploy as web app](../images/deploy2.png)
-13. On the wepapp deployment blade, fill out the required information to deploy.
+13. On the webapp deployment blade, fill out the required information to deploy.
 Note: You need to create Linux App Service Plan to complete this step.
 ![Complete web app deployment](../images/deploy3.png)
 14. Once the deployment completes your container should be ready to test
 15. Test the container by clicking on the URL of the deployed web app, you should see a message `To invoke the skill POST the custom skill request payload to the /label endpoint.
-To set the custom entities, POST to the /annotations endopoint.
+To set the custom entities, POST to the /annotations endpoint.
 For a sample, GET the /annotations.`

 ### Setup and Use